dentonmwood/baylorstugovelection/README.md

-# baylorstugovelection
+# Baylor Student Government Voter Information Site
+## Description
-Voter information website for Baylor students voting in the student government elections
+This is the code for an informational website for Baylor students voting in the student government elections.
+This project was created by Baylor's Computing For Compassion club.
+## Contact
+Denton_Wood@baylor.edu